All 23 banks survive Fed's 2023 stress test

 The Fed’s test, an annual rite of the industry since the 2008 financial crisis, is the first to be released since turmoil roiled the banking world following the failure of First Republic, Silicon Valley Bank and Signature Bank this spring.

 Banks typically use the results of the annual Fed stress tests to determine how much they should have on their balance sheet to absorb shocks and how much they have left over for dividends and buybacks.
+Some banks are expected to make announcements late Friday about how much money they now plan to return to shareholders.

-Later this summer, however, they are also bracing for a new set of higher capital requirements from the Fed that will force some of them to hold even greater buffers against losses.
+But banks are also bracing for a new set of higher capital requirements from the Fed that will force some of them to hold even greater buffers against losses.

 These tougher rules were already in the works before the collapse of several regional banks in the spring, but regulators made it clear in the wake of those troubles that they wanted to make sure their new approach applied to mid-sized institutions similar in size to a First Republic or a Silicon Valley Bank.
 Both had more than $200 billion in assets at the time of their failures.

-Federal Reserve Chair Jerome Powell said last week he does not expect smaller community banks to be subject to the higher capital requirements.
+Federal Reserve Chair Jerome Powell said last week he does not expect smaller community banks to be subject to the higher capital requirements, which are expected to be proposed sometime this summer.
 Institutions with at least $100 billion in assets may have to comply.

 Forcing banks to amass greater buffers has pros and cons for lenders, regulators and the economy.
 It will increase the stability of these institutions, but it will also make it more difficult to earn robust profits and could cause banks to pull back on certain types of lending.